P468; Short form: BA/Pfe

 For changes to 2017 UCAS tariff entry requirements please see our important information.
 UCLan requires all undergraduate applicants to have a minimum attainment of five GCSEs at grade C and above, or equivalent, (including Maths and English).
 In 2017 and beyond we will view the new Grade 4 as being equivalent to a C grade and will therefore require students to achieve GCSE Grade 4 or above.
 However, if the subject is relevant to our degree programme and requires a higher GCSE grade (e.g. GCSE B grade), and/or includes a Professional body that governs the entry requirements, Grade 5 or above may be required.

-The photography course aims to help you become a multi-skilled, lateral thinking practitioner with a critical and vocational awareness of photography and its role in society.
+Our photography degree course aims to help you become a multi-skilled, lateral thinking practitioner with a critical and vocational awareness of photography and its role in society.
 Throughout the course you will develop your creative skills and your ability to effectively communicate within your chosen context by studying with experienced practitioners.

 To learn more about our School and the range of courses within it, go to our homepage.
 If you’d like to learn more about the successes and awards experienced by our students, staff and alumni, visit our news page.
 Each year, BA (Hons) Photography students produce an end-of-year publication; this year’s is available to download.